hall-lab/speedseq/README.md

 ###speedseq sv

-`speedseq sv` runs LUMPY on one or more BAM files, with optional breakend genotyping by svtyper, and optional read-depth analysis by CNVnator.
+`speedseq sv` runs LUMPY on one or more BAM files, with optional breakend genotyping by SVtyper, and optional read-depth analysis by CNVnator.

 #####Options
 ```